Nazanin-hub/surfs_up/README.md

 ## Project Overview

-W.Avy who is a famous investor helped me to invest in the surf and ice cream shop business.
+W.Avy who is a famous investor advised me on investing in the surf and ice cream shop business.
 He asked me to prepare some information about temperature trends specifically, temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 ## Resources